 Citizen's Complaint Procedures

 It is important, therefore, that adequate provisions be made for the prompt receipt, investigation and disposition of complaints regarding the conduct of Department personnel.
 To this end, the District Police welcomes criticism of the department and valid complaints against its members or procedures.
-The purpose of the Internal Affairs Section is to ensure complete, fair, and impartial investigations of citizen complaints.
+The purpose of the Division and Internal Affairs process is to ensure complete, fair, and impartial investigations of citizen complaints.

 How To Make A Complaint